TanStack/router/docs/api/core.md

 ): (search: Record<string, any>) => string
 ```

-While unnecessary, here is an example of how to re-implement the default search param parsing and serialization for React Location:
+While unnecessary, here is an example of how to re-implement the default search param parsing and serialization for TanStack Router:

 ```tsx
 import {